Sgydoo/puppet-lunch/_posts/2013-12-27-roles-and-profiles.md

 to provision a server from scratch just by informing the puppet agent of the server's role.

+Note: A single node should only have *one* role.
+If you need to
+      create a multi-purpose host, you should define a profile class for each function, then create a new role and include the list of profiles.

 #### Implementation

 The role is defined via a custom facter fact called 'role'.
 This can